helenarobalinho/rockbuster-sql-analysis/README.md

 6. Exported SQL outputs and built Tableau visualizations to present insights.

 ## Key Findings
-- India, China, and the United States generate the highest revenue and represent the most important expansion markets
+- India, China, and the United States generate the highest revenue and are the top expansion markets
-- Sports, Sci-Fi, and Animation are the top-performing genres in terms of revenue and rentals
+- Sports, Sci-Fi, and Animation are the top-performing genres by revenue and rentals
-- Average rental duration is approximately 5 days, indicating short-term, intent-driven viewing behavior
+- Average rental duration is ~5 days, indicating short-term, intent-driven viewing

-You can explore the results here: [Tableau visualizations](https://public.tableau.com/app/profile/helena.robalinho/viz/RockbusterDataLaunchStrategyforOnlineVideoRental/Rentalsandrevenuebygenreandcountry)
+View the interactive visualizations on [Tableau Public](https://public.tableau.com/app/profile/helena.robalinho/viz/RockbusterDataLaunchStrategyforOnlineVideoRental/Rentalsandrevenuebygenreandcountry)

 ## Recommendations
 - Prioritize initial launch in India, China, and the United States